TheRensselaerIDEA/TrialEquityApplication/README.md

 </p>

-In our visualization, grey indicates that no people with selected protected attributes exist in the target population; black means that the subgroup is missing in both target population and RCT; dark red represents the absent subgroup from the RCT; orange-red and yellow-brown point out that some subgroups are not sufficiently represented and may be at risk of being insufficiently recruited into and represented in the clinical trial cohort; on the other hand, dark blue and light blue identify the potential advantaged subgroups which may make inefficient treatment seem helpful or vice versa; teal shows that the subgroup is equitably represented in the clinical trial.
+In our visualization, grey indicates that no people with selected protected attributes exist in the target population; black means that the subgroup is missing in both target population and RCT; dark red represents the absent subgroup from the RCT; orange-red and yellow-brown point out that some subgroups are not sufficiently represented and may be at risk of being insufficiently recruited into and represented in the clinical trial cohort; on the other hand, dark blue and light blue identify the potential advantaged subgroups which may make inefficient treatment seem helpful or vice versa; white shows that the subgroup is equitably represented in the clinical trial.

 <p align="center">
   <img width="60%" height="auto" src="/images/color_description.jpg">